mattfbacon/armv7-refcard/doc.typ

 // TODO Clean this up to be more generic and show what parameters are allowed.
 // TODO this table is in here twice??
-#instruction-table("Load and Store Addressing Modes", extra-column: false,
+#instruction-table("Load and Store Addressing Modes",
 	"MOV{S}", $Rd, "#0b000111"$, $Rd = 000111_2$,
 	"LDR", $Rt, "=some_label"$, [$Rt = upright("AddressOf")("some_label")$ \ #align(right, text(size: text-size - 1pt, "(Load 32-bit address from literal pool)"))],
 	"LDR", $Rt, [Rn]$, $Rt = Mem[Rn]$,